-After a car crash, your first thought is how you are going to pay for your medical bills and fix your car.
-Once you figure out who the other guys insurance company is you call to set up the claim.
+After a car crash, your first thought is how you are going to pay your medical bills and fix your car.
+Once you figure out who the other guy’s insurance company is, you call to set up the claim.
 Now nobody will return your calls or inspect your car.
-Next you get a form letter that they are “investigating” your claim.
+Next, you get a form letter that they are “investigating” your claim.
 You didn’t realize that you were on a trip to the insurance industry circus and Pennywise the Clown was on the other end of the phone.

 It won’t be long before you realize that the insurance company’s goal is not paying claims, making things right for their insured’s negligence or trying to figure out what the right thing to do.
 The goal is definitely not fair compensation for property damage or personal injuries.
 Instead, the goal is to protect the insurance company’s bottom line.

 This is how ringmaster/adjuster makes money for the insurance company: